DORIAN RETURNS TO BRIGHTON FRINGE 2022

 In a studio in Chelsea, a young man is about to have his portrait painted.
 From there, Dorian’s story of fame, vanity, lust and corruption takes us on a twisted odyssey through heartbreak, betrayal and a touch of bloody murder.

-Having played to full houses in Brighton & Hastings whilst previewing the piece we are excited to bring this bold reimagining of the Oscar Wilde classic to London's Drayton Arms Theatre in South Kensington this autumn.
+Having played to full houses in London, Brighton & Hastings and winning the inaugural OffFest award from the Offies we are excited to bring this bold reimagining of the Oscar Wilde classic to Brighton Fringe this May.

 BLUE DEVIL'S PAST PRODUCTIONS